 4. The Barnacle Historic State Park

-This charming destination comprises five acres of historic land positioned along the breathtaking Biscayne Bay in Coconut Grove, Miami.
+This charming destination comprises five acres of historic land along the breathtaking Biscayne Bay in Coconut Grove, Miami.
 Constructed in 1891, the Barnacle is the oldest house in Miami-Dade County and dates back to the sailboat era.

 Today, you’ll come across remarkable replicas of historic sailboats.
 Additionally, the lawns are perfect for a peaceful picnic under the Banyan trees.